 Here is another example,

-If you want to return values of varchar data type, you can use output parameters.
-Just declare an output parameter of varchar data type and store the value into it.
+If you want to return values of the varchar data type, you can use output parameters.
+Just declare an output parameter of the varchar data type and store the value in it.
 To understand it better, we will create an example.

-• We have created a stored procedure that will take the student’s College ID as the input parameter and check if the record is present in the table.
+- We have created a stored procedure to take the student’s College ID as the input parameter and check if the record is in the table.

-• Further, it will return a message that will be passed through an output parameter of varchar data type.
+- Further, it will return a message passed through an varchar data type output parameter.

 USE master